 Interdepartmental Graduate Concentrations allow students in one program to add a formal concentration from another program to their studies.
-Beginning in Fall 2019, MUSE students will have the opportunity to join the concentration in Black Studies.
-We are in the process of getting our students access to concentrations in Central and Eastern European Studies, Gender and Women's Studies, Latin American and Latino Studies, and Violence Studies.
-If you are interested in pursuing any of these concentrations, please contact Anthony Stepter.
+Currently, MUSE students have the opportunity to join the concentrations in Black Studies and Gender & Women's Studies.
+If you are interested in pursuing any of these concentrations, please contact the MUSE program advisor or director.